-This was the ride that I was going to do yesterday, but the weather was forecast to be better today for this ride into new territory.
+This was the ride that I was going to do yesterday, but the weather was forecast to be better today for this ride into new territory, over the Col de Laval.
 And, as you can see, the weather was glorious, if a bit breezy.
 As usual I dictated reports into my phone at various points:

 First report coming at 3.3 miles.
 I left 15 minutes later than intended at 1:15.
 As soon as I got on my bike I was reminded that my left shoe cleat wouldn’t clip into the pedal properly.
 It had been getting bad for ages but now wouldn’t work at all, so I went back to the van and changed it for a brand new cleat.

 I only changed the left one for now as I was in a rush to get out on the ride.
-Although to be honest it took less than 5 minutes to fit the new one.
+That said, it had only taken 5 minutes or so to fit the new one.
 What a difference it makes though – no more faffing about trying to clip into the pedals.

 This report coming from the Col de Laval.
 Since the last report the road has had some significant descents, quite a few flat bits and some small and sharp ramps.

 So it’s definitely not a consistent gradient.
 Some riders don’t like that and prefer a steady gradient, but it doesn’t bother me.
 I had made a mental note that the climbing was over at 10 miles, and as I was approaching 8 miles I expected some sort of steep climb in front of me, but the road almost just meanders up to the col with no real sense of urgency .
 The road here goes through much open pasture, which makes a pleasant change from rocks and forest.

 As I approached the col, I could see that there was like a gap in the hills in the distance and the wind was picking up.
 These are good signs that you’re approaching the end of the climb.

 I just went over the top of the col past the brow…